Akascape/Ascify-Art/README.md

 <br>• Check the Export text option if you want to generate text file also with the main image
 <br>• Then simply click the CREATE button, the output image and text file will be saved in the same root diretory.
 <br>• If you want to ascify a sequence of images(to make a video), then just click the 🔃 button and choose the folder having the image sequence.
 Then click CREATE, the ascified image sequence will be saved in a new folder.
 <br> USEFUL TIP: Use my [Vdo-Img-Conversion-Tools](https://github.com/Akascape/Vdo-Img-Conversion-Tools) to convert your video to image sequence and also do the vice versa easily.
-Its a similar type of application made with Python having GUI.
+Its a similar type of application made with Python(GUI).
 # UI
 <br>![Screenshot 2022-01-02 161348](https://user-images.githubusercontent.com/89206401/147874065-0892f73e-602e-4ac5-a631-31567355bf12.png)
 # Demo